 In fact, there are plenty of subjects right in your own backyard!
 It just takes a bit of imagination and an understanding of composition to get the breathtaking images you seek.

-Here are a few ideas for how you can maximize your staycation photography.
+Here are a few photography project ideas for how you can maximize your staycation photography.

 Look for the Right Stuff

 All great photos have some things in common - good lighting, a strong subject, colors, shapes, or forms to give the image interest, or even motion.
 Certainly, you won’t find a vignette with all of these visually engaging qualities, but rest assured that with a little time spent looking at the scenes around you, you will find something that can be made into a high-quality photograph.

 Part of looking for the right stuff is finding the best perspective from which to compose your photograph.
 The first angle you shoot from might get you a quality photo, but the second, third, and fourth angles might be even better.
 Get up high and down low and move to the left and the right.
 Move around the subject you’ve chosen to find the most appealing background.
 Look for ways to enhance the impact of the lighting that’s available.
 Don’t just settle for the first shot - keep looking and see what you can find that will get you an even better photo!
 Learn more about photography ideas at home on our website PhotographyTalk.com.

 Get the Gear

 Staying close to home means that you have easy access to your entire collection of gear.
 Try different camera bodies and lenses.
 Go macro, then go telephoto.
 Try some close-ups with a wide-angle lens too.
 Manipulate the shutter speed to freeze and blur movement.
 Mount your camera to a tripod, then hand hold it for additional shots.
 The point is that this is a great time to experiment and push the boundaries of what you typically do.

 A common complaint of people who try to photograph things near their home is all the ugly stuff they don’t want in the image - street signs, trash cans, freeway on-ramps, and so on.